knbz/security-advisor/setup-activity.md

 - The [IBM Cloud CLI and required plugins](/docs/cli/index.html#overview)
 - The [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/install-kubectl/) v1.10.11 or higher
 - The [Kubernetes Helm (package manager)](/docs/containers/cs_integrations.html#helm) v2.9.0 or higher.
-- A standard Kubernetes cluster version 1.7 or higher
+- A standard Kubernetes cluster version v1.10.11 or higher

 </br>

 ## Creating a COS bucket
-{: #setup-guide}
+{: #setup-cos}

 By using the {{site.data.keyword.security-advisor_short}} GUI, you can create a new COS instance and bucket.